 COVID-19 Vaccine Information

 The state of Connecticut is offering multiple vaccine appointment scheduling options and locations.
-Vaccinations are available by appointment only.
-Please note: If you are scheduling an appointment for someone aged 16 or 17, they are only eligible to receive the Pfizer vaccine.
+Please note: If you are scheduling an appointment for someone age 5 to 17, they are only eligible to receive the Pfizer vaccine.

 Is the vaccine safe?